Asda’s moon chair is back in stock: Here’s how to buy it

 Little Moons, bagel slicers and L’Oreal’s telescopic mascara are just a handful of items we’ve been persuaded to put in our baskets so far.
 But just in time for summer, something else has caught our eye.
 Enter: Asda’s Ozark moon chair.

 After going viral last year as a must-have for movie nights, parties, camping and more, the blow-up chairs quite quickly sold out.
-Now they’re back and with a funky twist.
+Now they’re back and with a funky twist - and they start at just £14!

 Available in blue, red or purple, the original style that took over social media still seems to be the most popular and has been restocked both in-store and online.
 Just in time for festival season, LED lights have been added to a new version, making it more expensive but quite the party pleaser and key festival find.